Ilyushin/ScriptForJerry/README.md

-# Script for testing jerryscript + Google Closure
+# Some scripts for testing JerryScript

+All scripts wrote on Python.

 Run the script - python run.py